Tag Archives: Sofia Vergara

 More than a feast for your stomach and then some, it’s a beautifully told story about family – particularly the relationship between a busy father and his ten year-old son.

-The film also speaks to the sensibilities of those stuck in a career path that no longer supports their need for creative freedom and / or desire to serve their passions in a way that makes them happy.
+The film also speaks to the sensibilities of those stuck in a career path that no longer supports their need for creative freedom, and or desire to serve their passions in a way that makes them happy.

 There are one or two more themes that emerge from the narrative thread.
 I’ll let you discover those beautiful gems for yourself.
 Maybe they’ll speak to you more than the ones that stood out for me.
 Either way you’re likely to be hooked as soon as the film starts.